awsdocs/amazon-rds-user-guide/doc_source/ssl-certificate-rotation-mysql.md

 # Updating Applications to Connect to MySQL DB Instances Using New SSL/TLS Certificates<a name="ssl-certificate-rotation-mysql"></a>

 As of September 19, 2019, Amazon RDS has published new Certificate Authority \(CA\) certificates for connecting to your RDS DB instances using Secure Socket Layer or Transport Layer Security \(SSL/TLS\)\.
-The previous CA certificates expire on March 5, 2020\.
 Following, you can find information about updating your applications to use the new certificates\.
-If your application connects to an RDS DB instance using SSL/TLS, you must take the following steps before **March 5, 2020**\.
-Doing this means you can avoid interruption of connectivity between your applications and your RDS DB instances\.

 This topic can help you to determine whether any client applications use SSL/TLS to connect to your DB instances\.
 If they do, you can further check whether those applications require certificate verification to connect\.